Rulikkk/awesome-power-bi/README.md

 ### MS Open-Source Visuals

-This is a list of custom open-source, MIT-licensed visuals and tools by Microsoft:
+Akvelon developers are actively supporting and have contributed to the large list of custom open-source, MIT-licensed visuals and tools, started by Microsoft:

 * [**Visuals Tools**](https://github.com/Microsoft/PowerBI-visuals-tools) — Tools for building/packaging Power BI visuals.
 Every Power BI custom visuals developer uses these tools.